ecEthanCar/silver-deer/design/design-journey.md

 - Clicks on facebook logo and new tab opens
 - Sees nature videos and more updates about the courses and even additional information like recommended books

 Task 2: You wish to take a course that addresses social/environmental problems based on research.
-Does the civic ecology lab meet this expectation?
+Find more information about this and if there is a course, take note of what the course offers.

 - Starts at home page
 - Navigates to courses page